mypdns/adblocker-rules/README.md

 ## Filter Inclusion - Exclusions

-We will only in sevier cases include any rules that could/can be blocked by a DNS related firewall like DNS RPZ.
+We will only in severer cases include any rules that could/can be blocked by a DNS related firewall like DNS RPZ.

 **IF** a rules is included, this will be to support the tor-browser where